-Upon disclosure of NDNH information from OCSS to SSA, SSA is the responsible party in the event of a confirmed or suspected breach of the information, including responsibility for any costs associated with breach mitigation and remediation.
-Immediately upon discovery, but in no case later than one hour after discovery of the incident, SSA must report the confirmed and suspected incidents, in either electronic or physical form, to the OCSS security team.
-Incident reporting contact information is in this security addendum (See section VIII).
-SSA is responsible for all reporting and notification activities, including but not limited to: investigating the incident; communicating with Cybersecurity & Infrastructure Security Agency (CISA); notifying individuals whose information is breached; notifying any third parties including the media; notifying any other public and private sector agencies involved; responding to inquiries about the breach; responding to Congressional inquiries; resolving all issues surrounding the information breach; performing any follow-up activities; correcting the vulnerability that allowed the breach; and any other activity as required by OMB M-17-12, Preparing for and Responding to a Breach of Personally Identifiable Information, and other federal law and guidance.
+Upon disclosure of NDNH information from OCSE to SSA, SSA is the responsible party in the event of a confirmed or suspected breach of the information, including responsibility for any costs associated with breach mitigation and remediation.
+Immediately upon discovery, but in no case later than one hour after discovery of the incident, SSA shall report the confirmed and suspected incidents, in either electronic or physical form, to OCSE as designated in this security addendum.
+SSA is responsible for all reporting and notification activities, including but not limited to: investigating the incident; communicating with US-CERT; notifying individuals whose information is breached; notifying any third parties including the media; notifying any other public and private sector agencies involved; responding to inquiries about the breach; responding to Congressional inquiries; resolving all issues surrounding the information breach; performing any follow-up activities; correcting the vulnerability that allowed the breach; and any other activity as required by OMB M-17-12, Preparing for and Responding to a Breach of Personally Identifiable Information, and other federal law and guidance.

-Policy/Requirements Traceability: CISA Federal Incident Notification Guidelines (April 1, 2017); OMB Circular A-130 - Appendix I; OMB M-17-12; NIST SP 800-53 Rev. 5, IR-6
+Policy/Requirements Traceability: US-CERT Federal Incident Notification Guidelines (April 1, 2017); OMB Circular A-130 - Appendix I; OMB M-17-12; NIST SP 800-53 Rev 4, IR-6